Top Executives Share Insights

 The Bill Munday School of Business is creating experiences on campus that provide students with access to prominent executives in the community.
 This fall, the school hosted Gerry Smith, the CEO of Office Depot, and Jeff Clarke, vice chairman of Products and Operations at Dell, Inc., for fireside chats in the Jones Global Events Center.

-“Fireside chats provide students with an intimate view into the motivations and challenges of business leaders at the highest level of their fields —and the opportunity to engage with them directly,” says David Altounian, interim dean and MBA director for The Bill Munday School of Business
+“Fireside chats provide students with an intimate view into the motivations and challenges of business leaders at the highest level of their fields —and the opportunity to engage with them directly,” says David Altounian, former dean and MBA director for The Bill Munday School of Business.

 The format is informal, with Altounian asking the executive questions about his or her leadership style, career trajectory, industry trends and advice for new graduates.
 Students and alumni also ask the questions they would like answered.